 Chevrolet also calculates and publishes a trailer weight rating for each model or series of Chevrolet vehicles for comparison purposes.
 The trailer weight rating is not specific to an individual vehicle and is most useful for comparing product lines to one another to help you select a product that will meet your needs.
 When you buy a vehicle, you should ensure that the total load (including passengers, cargo and equipment) you intend to pull with it will be less than the trailer weight rating of the vehicle.
 Because the trailer weight rating is calculated for a line of vehicles, rather than an individual load situation, some standardized assumptions are made when calculating the trailer weight rating.
 First, the base curb weight of that type of vehicle is used (the weight of a standard equipped vehicle without any options).
-Second, it is assumed that there is only one person in the vehicle (the driver) who weighs 150 lbs.
+Second, it is assumed that there is only a driver and also a front passenger each weighing 150 lbs.
 Third, it is assumed there is a certain tongue weight for the load (a tongue weight is the weight of only the tongue of the loaded trailer).
 For conventional trailering, a tongue weight that is 10% of the loaded trailer weight is used.
-For fifth-wheel/gooseneck trailering, a tongue weight that is 16.7% of the loaded trailer weight is used.
+For fifth-wheel/ gooseneck trailering, a tongue weight that is a minimum of 15% of the loaded trailer weight is used.